 See trim levels and configurations:

 The Ram ProMaster City is a simple but attractive vehicle with enough exterior curves to look car-like.
 Its front is dominated by a pair of halogen headlights below which an elongated grille with the RAM logo is featured.
-Base models get black plastic front and rear bumpers along with LED brake lights, while the SLT gets body-colored mirrors and fascias.
-On both models, fog lights are available.
-16-inch steel wheels are standard across both variants (the SLT's steel wheels get full-painted covers, though) and each can be equipped with 16-inch alloy wheels.
+This year, a body-color front fascia is standard, making the little van look slightly more upmarket.
+Daytime running lights are standard, and the 16-inch steel wheels can be upgraded to alloys in the same size.
+Front fog lamps can also be fitted as part of a package.

 The ProMaster City is typically tall and narrow, with width and height very similar.
 The former measurement works out to 72.1 inches (excluding the side mirrors) with the latter at 74.2 inches.
 The side mirrors are quite large, though, so when they are added, width works out to 84.6 inches.
 Length is 187.1 inches, a fraction longer than the shorter version of the Ford Transit Connect.
 However, the wheelbase is considerably longer by 17.6 inches (and 1.8 inches longer than the long-wheelbase version of the Ford), for a final figure of 122.4.
 Ground clearance measures 5.2 inches while curb weight comes in at just below 3,500 pounds.